J535D165/recordlinkage/docs/performance.rst

 in the comparing step. ``recordlinkage`` has a method to deal with large files.
 It is fast, although is not primary developed to be fast.
 SQL databases may outperform this method.
 It is especially developed for the useability.
-The idea was to spllit the input files into small blocks.
+The idea was to split the input files into small blocks.
 For each block the record pairs are computed.
 Then iterate over the blocks.
 Consider full indexing: